dr-m/hellovm/README.md

 https://github.com/llvm/llvm-project/issues/57274

 ### ARMv8
-On LLVM 9 on SLES 15 SP2, a `.rela.text` section will be created with two relocations for the reference to the constant array:
+On LLVM 9 on SLES 15 SP2 as well as on LLVM 11 on Debian 11,
+a `.rela.text` section will be created with two relocations for the reference to the constant array:
 ```
 Relocation section '.rela.text' at offset 0x178 contains 2 entries: